mpv-player/mpv/DOCS/man/vo.rst

         0.8
             Pitch black room

+    ``gamma-auto``
+        Automatically corrects the gamma value depending on ambient lighting conditions (adding a gamma boost for dark rooms).

+        With ambient illuminance of 64lux, mpv will pick the 1.0 gamma value (no boost), and slightly increase the boost up until 0.8 for 16lux.

+        NOTE: Only implemented on OS X.

     ``icc-profile=<file>``
         Load an ICC profile and use it to transform linear RGB to screen output.
         Needs LittleCMS 2 support compiled in.
 This option overrides the ``srgb``